she11fish/SnapTranslate/README.md

 To get started with SnapTranslate, follow these steps:

 1. Clone the repository.
-2. Install the required dependencies.
+2. ```bash
+    pip install -r requirements.txt.
+3. ```bash
+   python mobile.py
-3. Launch the application on your mobile device (look up for how to connect to your phone with opencv).
+4. Connect camera to your mobile device (look up for how to connect to your phone with opencv).
-4. Capture a screenshot or import an image for text analysis.
+5. Capture a screenshot or import an image for text analysis.
-5. Explore the translation and text-to-speech features.
+6. Explore the translation and text-to-speech features.